Yash-op7/Javascript/crash course.md

 arr.splice(1, 1);  // Removes one element at index 1
 console.log(arr);  // [1, 3]
 ```
-> ### 13. `sort()`: sorts the array *inplace* ⭐️
+> ### 13. `sort(binary_function)`: sorts the array *inplace* ⭐️
-- Comparison Function: The function provided to sort() should return a negative number if the first argument should come before the second, a positive number if the second should come before the first, and 0 if they are equal.
+- Comparison Function: A binary function to calculate score for ranking elements is provided to sort() which should return a negative number if the first argument should come before the second, a positive number if the second should come before the first, and 0 if they are equal.
 - In-Place Sorting: The sort() method sorts the array in place and returns the sorted array.
 - Stability: JavaScript’s Array.prototype.sort() is stable in modern engines, meaning it maintains the relative order of elements with equal sort keys.